I tried to kill myself.

 I was terrified of being homeless, since this was meant to be my new home, and I hadn’t even gotten a job yet… so once again, I let it happen.

-Then one afternoon at the end of March, right before my 20th birthday, I had gotten into a fight with the roommate I was sleeping with.
+I was coerced into a terrible situation that left me numb and empty for weeks.
+One afternoon at the end of March, right before my 20th birthday, I had gotten into a fight with the roommate I’d slept with.
 He liked this other girl, and I hated him for it.
 I felt so down on myself, so useless… for the dumbest reason.

 It had only been a few months, and here I was, still being used for just sex, another person telling me that’s all I was good for, and me believing it.